 - Do they even need anyone?

-- Who would I tell that I’m interested?
+- What staff member would I tell that I’m interested in serving?

 - Does it matter that I don’t have experience?